Tuberculosis and the eye

 Jonathan Trobe, MD

 - University of Michigan Kellogg Eye Center

-Tuberculosis (TB) is an infection caused by M. tuberculosis that can cause disease in many organs, including the eye [1,2].
+Tuberculosis (TB) is an infection caused by Mycobacterium tuberculosis that can cause disease in many organs, including the eye [1,2].
 Ocular TB can involve any part of the eye and can occur with or without evidence of systemic TB.
-It generally develops following hematogenous spread from a primary focus, but in rare cases it can also occur as a primary infection following epithelial injury.
+It generally develops following hematogenous spread from a primary focus but, in rare cases, it can also occur as a primary infection following epithelial injury.
 Establishing the diagnosis of TB in an extrapulmonary focus is a clinical challenge.